Benjamin-Lee/DNAvisualization.org/paper/response.md

 > Some text is in [] brackets - what does this imply.
 > The “initial sequence transformations” and “sequence querying” mentioned in legend are not clearly labeled in figure - which is which?
 I assume it’s the boxes marked as loop.

+This figure has been completely remade for greater clarity.
+Instead of using a sequence diagram, this figure now features a graphical representation of the architecture with a much more robust legend, while capturing the same information as before.
+The “initial sequence transformations” and “sequence querying” mentioned in legend are now clearly labeled, along with each of the steps.
+Color-coded parallel lines are now used to demonstrate parallelism, rather than  the previous loop boxes.
 ### Page 7 Discussion
 > When discussing the limitation of the architecture it would be good to discuss a clear-cut bioinformatic process or approach that would be problematic - if is this what you are implying?
 > Again  in the Conclusion reference is made to “not all applications are amenable” - this is too vague and an example discussed (in Discussion?) would help clear this up.